Rocky Almestica, Laisha Landrum: Florida Teen Left For Dead In Garbage After Boom Box Beating, ‘For My Woman’

 Lives Destroyed

-A lover of dogs and poetry, Emily enjoyed talking with her friends, according to articles found at Murderpedia.
+A lover of dogs and poetry, Emily enjoyed talking with her friends and was full of life, according to articles found at Murderpedia.
 But all of that was taken away from her by hatred and envy.
 On For My Woman, viewers will learn more about what motivated the crime.

 Laisha Latae Landrum and Rocky Almestica were both sentenced to life in prison.
 At trial, Laisha Landrum’s mother and father pleaded with the court not to put their daughter to death.
-They also apologized to Emily Clemons family.
+They also apologized to Emily Clemons’ family.

-Though the Landrums’ apologized for what their daughter did, Emily Clemons’ mother, Donna, didn’t seem too forgiving, stating only that she couldn’t understand that level of hate and anger in teens.
-And that she misses her daughter very much, Forgotten Victims reported.
+Though the Landrums apologized for what their daughter did, Emily Clemons’ mother, Donna, didn’t seem too forgiving, stating only that she couldn’t understand that level of hate and anger in teens and that she misses her daughter very much, Forgotten Victims reported.

 A look at Laisha Landrum might have given a clue that something was wrong.
 According to prison records, Laisha Landrum had more than 20 tattoos.
-And although, tattoos are not bad in themselves, the type of tattoos that Laisha adorned were very telling.
+And although tattoos are not bad in themselves, the type of tattoos that Laisha adorned were very telling.

 - Two of her them–one on her back–and one on her neck–read: “heartless.”